haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ## UI text guidelines

-This section of the _Splunk Style Guide_ contains guidelines that "provide a quick reference for anyone who writes user interface (UI) text at Splunk."
+This section contains guidelines for writing user interface (UI) text at Splunk.

 See below for the content I developed and reformatted on terminal punctuation in UI text.